RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Obtaining a LAT model for a defined study area

 In order to provide calibration geoids for subsea surveying data processing, I have written this small guideline.
-As each country has is own LAT model, this guideline makes use of BLAST to have a European solution.
+While each country has is own LAT model, this guideline makes use of BLAST to have a European solution.
 This does not mean this is an autorative correct LAT model.
-It is just a generalized LAT model for the globe.
+It is just a generalized LAT model that fits Europe better than other seas.
 ### Prerequisites

 + You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights, study areas and make small calculations